AI

 Academic honesty

-Any academic dishonesty in this class will result in an F for the semester, and the case will be referred to the provost’s office for possible further disciplinary action, regardless of how trivial it is.
-Please don’t use another student’s assignment (or a solution on the Internet) to complete your assignment.
-Discussing the material is OK, but please do your work independently.
-You should complete the assignments alone, not together, and not in a group.
+Any form of academic dishonesty in this class will result in an F for the semester, and the case will be referred to the provost’s office for possible further disciplinary action, regardless of how trivial it is.
+Please don’t use another student’s assignment (or a solution on the internet) to complete your assignment.
+Discussing the material is ‘OK,’ but please do your work independently.
+You should complete the homework alone, not together, and not in a group.
 If you have any questions about the lessons or the assignments, please get in touch with me, and I will point you in the right direction.
 Please read UMSL’s policy and keep yourself out of plagiarism.
-In your reports, all sources must be clearly cited.
-You should not copy-paste any content from the Internet without citing it.
-“If you didn’t write it (or create it), cite it.”
-Also, our Turnitin tool automatically checks for plagiarism.
-If you have not written any original technical reports in the past, please watch this lecture on plagiarism.
+In your submissions, all sources must be clearly cited.
+You should not copy-paste any content from the internet without citing it.
+If you have not written an original report in the past, please watch this lecture on plagiarism.
+Lastly, you are not allowed to print any of the quiz, mid-term, or final exam questions, or post them anywhere outside of the class.

 Programming language

 Python3 is the programming language for this course; you are expected to use Python3 for all your classroom activities, assignments, and projects.
-You are welcome to use Google colab or your own hosted Jupyter Notebook to run your programs.
+You are welcome to use Google Colab or your own hosted Jupyter Notebook to run your programs.

 Assignments, quizzes, and exams